 Writers of realistic fiction do more than entertain, they offer a mirror into our world and ourselves.

 The characters and situations stay in our minds, showing options for choices and actions we can take in a world where we can’t count on magic powers or a superhero to save us.

 - Believable characters (dialogue reflects real life which may include regional dialects and sentence fragments)

-- Realistic setting (can be invented but must conform to current world)
+- Realistic setting (can be invented but must conform to the current world)

 - Relatable conflict or central issue/dilemma (may be drawn from current events and issues) or from common human issues/problems (like divorce, loss, growing up, or mental illness)

-- Message that can be applied by reader to everyday life
+- Message that reader can apply to everyday life